Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Nearest-neighbors study

 \subsection{Comparison of Pauli and Roth minimization}

-By varying the initial conditions and using a minimizer we isolate two distinct solutions with the Pauli minimization, and one unique solution with the Roth minimization.
-Following notations from Ref \cite{avella_hubbard_1998}, we call these three solutions respectively COM1, COM2 and Roth solutions.
-In Fig. \ref{Fig2:bandsNN} we plot the bands along high symmetry points for these solutions.
+By varying the initial conditions and using a minimizer, we isolate two distinct solutions with the Pauli minimization and one unique solution with the Roth minimization.
+Following notations from Ref \cite{avella_hubbard_1998}, we call these three solutions COM1, COM2, and Roth solutions.
+In Fig. \ref{Fig2:bandsNN}, we plot the bands along high symmetry points for these solutions.

-These bands correspond to the eigenvalues of the E matrix and act as the poles of the electronic Green's function (cf Eq. (\ref{Gandkappa})).
-All of these solutions have two bands associated to the two eigenvalues of the energy matrix, which are splitted by U. COM2 and Roth solution lead to a Mott insulator physics at half-filling because the chemical potential lies in between the two bands.
-This is not the case for COM1 which is not in an insulating phase at half-filling for t=1, U=8t.
-The bands obtained by COM1 in figure \ref{Fig2:bandsNN}a look exactly like the non interacting (NI) tight-binding band for a square lattice $\epsilon_{tb}=2t(cos(k_x)+cos(k_y))$ (the red line), but splitted by U. Therefore this solution is not really renormalized by the interaction.
-COM2 is changed a lot compared to the non interacting case (Fig. \ref{Fig2:bandsNN}b), but always presents two holes pockets, leading to two Fermi Surfaces in Fig. \ref{fig3:FSNN}.
+These bands correspond to the eigenvalues of the $\mathbf{E}$ matrix and act as the poles of the electronic Green's function (cf Eq. (\ref{Gandkappa})).
+The solutions have two bands associated with the two eigenvalues of the energy matrix, split by the interaction strength $U$.
+The COM2 and Roth solutions exhibit Mott insulator physics at half-filling as the chemical potential resides between the two bands.
+In contrast, contrary to the conventional understanding, the COM1 solution represents a metallic phase at half-filling for $t=1$, $U=8t$.
+Consequently, COM1 cannot be deemed a physically viable solution for the Hubbard model in strong coupling regimes.

+The COM2 solution is very different from the non interacting case (Fig. \ref{Fig2:bandsNN}b), but always presents two holes pockets, leading to two Fermi Surfaces in Fig. \ref{fig3:FSNN}.
 This is unexpected, as this has never been observed by ARPES experiments for strongly correlated materials such as cuprates where this treatment of the Hubbard model is relevant.
 However, in Ref. \citep{avella_composite_2012} the basis has been extended to take into account dynamical corrections of the self-energy (cf appendix A for details).
 The lifetime of the second hole pocket is then computed and happens to be small, which can explain why it is not observed experimentally.
-Finally, the Roth solution (Fig. \ref{Fig2:bandsNN}c) has a very different shape from the non interactive solution.
+Finally, the Roth solution (Fig. \ref{Fig2:bandsNN}c) has a very different shape from the non-interactive solution.
 It also has the advantages of presenting only one hole pocket and a maximum at $(\pi, \pi)$.

 Note we plotted the bands we obtained at half filling for the Roth solution in appendix E, on Fig. \ref{Fig14}.
 Close to half filling (around 3\% hole doping), the Roth solution exhibits a second small hole pocket at $(\pi, \pi)$ (In appendix E we plot the bands and Fermi Surface of Roth decoupling at 2\% hole doping in Fig. \ref{Fig13}).
 This second hole pocket around $(\pi, \pi)$ may be the consequence of our paramagnetic assumption $\langle n_{i \up} \rangle = \langle n_{i \down} \rangle = \frac{n}{2}$.
 It appears around half filling where we know the antiferromagnetic phase dominates \cite{bergeron_breakdown_2012}.
 The wave-vector $(\pi, \pi)$ is also associated with antiferromagnetism, so this second hole pocket might be an instability of the system because we neglected it.